SamWaku/DigitalWallet/readme.md

    - Entity Framework Core for database operations
    - JWT for authentication
-   - AutoMapper for object mapping
+   - Mappers(Manual) for object mapping
    - Repository pattern for data access

 2. The frontend uses: